Astrogator's Logs

 Monday, January 31st, 2011

 My brief, stark story, Though the Moon Be Still as Bright, is the lead in the latest issue of Cabinet des Fées, Erzebet Yellowboy’s labor of skill and love.
-Better yet, immediately following it is Christine Lucas’ On Marble Threshing Floors, a story of the Byzantine Amazon Maximó whom I mentioned in my essay about the Akritiká folksongs in the first issue of Stone Telling.
+Better yet, immediately following it is Christine Lucas’ On Marble Threshing Floors, a story of the Byzantine Amazon Maximó whom I mentioned in my essay about the Akritiká folksongs.

 Erzebet discusses these connections in her introductory editorial to the issue.
 And wonderfully perceptive reviews have appeared for my essays and poetry in Stone Telling.